chimera-linux/chimera-linux.github.io/_docs/configuration/dbus.md

 Of course, if that for some reason does not work for you, you can mask the `dbus-dinit-links` package, and manage things however you want.

+Additionally, you should never run anything with `dbus-run-session` or similar.
+Doing so results in a nested session bus being launched which will result in things running in it not being seen by things running in the global session bus.
+It's also completely unnecessary.